Transformative Autism Programs

 Consultation:

 After collecting the information, both parties will likely have questions.
-This is our opportunity to gain a deeper understanding of who we are working with, while also giving you a clear picture of what the personalized program will entail.
+This is our opportunity to gain a deeper understanding of whom we are working with, while also giving you a clear picture of what the personalized program will entail.
 It's essential that the program revolves around our client's interests, drives, and/or goals. -

 Registration and Deposit:

-Behavioral Therapy:
+Behavioural Therapy:

 Common Characteristics